eshanprashar/residential-solar/README.md

 This repo contains the summary the work I did from June'23 - Feb '24 with [Prof. Kim Wolske](https://epic.uchicago.edu/people/kim-wolske/) at the Energy Policy Institute at University of Chicago.

 ## Problem:
 NREL breaks down rooftop solar installation costs into two buckets: hardware and _soft costs_.
 While hardware costs have come down in the last decade, soft costs haven't.
 A big chunk of these soft costs are _marketing and outreach_, which are high because solar installations are retrofits.
-DoE wanted to understand what might it take for home builders to install panels at the time of constructing the house.
+DoE wanted to understand what might it take for home builders to move away from a retrofitting approach and install panels at the time of constructing the house.

 ## Approach:
 Our project involved two components: